pyconireland/Meetup-events/README.md

 # Meetup-events
 This repo contains all the info for our monthly meetup events.
+More details on talks subjects can be found [here](https://python.ie/talk-subjects/).

 ## Overview
 ### We run monthly meetups on the 2nd WEDNESDAY of each month.